-The Reformation is the name given to a series of reforms and reorganizations of the Western Church at the local, regional and national levels in the sixteenth century.
-The world-changing phenomenon was essentially a religious, liturgical, and theological marvel spearheaded by a Roman Catholic friar, priest, preacher and professor, Dr. Martin Luther.
+The Reformation is the name given to a series of reforms and reorganizations of the Western Church at the local, regional, and national levels in the sixteenth century.
+The world-changing phenomenon was essentially a religious, liturgical, and theological marvel spearheaded by a Roman Catholic friar, priest, preacher, and professor, Dr. Martin Luther.
 Luther’s German-based Reformation is known as the “Conservative Reformation,” which also saw other less conservative reformations and even “radical reformations” spring up around Europe.

 The significance of the Conservative Reformation as a theological and liturgical event was decisive.
-At the heart of Luther's teaching lay the Biblical doctrine of justification by faith alone (sola fide).
+At the heart of Luther’s teaching lay the Biblical doctrine of justification by faith alone (sola fide).
 Social historians have doubted such a “theological” doctrine could ever have attracted mass support by itself.
 But the personal testimony of men like Hans Sachs and Albrecht Durer, together with the flood of pamphlets which poured forth in German-speaking lands in the early 1520’s, indicate it was precisely this doctrine of sinners being justified before God not by works but rather through faith in Jesus Christ alone, and its liberating message, which drove support for the initial Reformation message all across Europe.
-Recovering the Gospel purity in the doctrine that a sinner is justified by God’s grace alone (sola gratia), through faith alone (sola fide), on account of Jesus Christ alone (solus Christus), on the authority of Holy Scripture alone (sola scriptura), proved to be a double liberation: sinners freed from an oppressive system of salvation by works and monetary payments, and the Gospel freed from the debris heaped upon it by, of all things, the Church herself.
+Recovering the Gospel purity in the doctrine that a sinner is justified by God’s grace alone (sola gratia), through faith alone (sola fide), on account of Jesus Christ alone (solus Christus), on the authority of Holy Scripture alone (sola scriptura), proved to be a double liberation.
+In it sinners were freed from an oppressive system of salvation by works and monetary payments, and the Gospel was freed from the debris heaped upon it by, of all things, the Church herself.
 Such a recovery of the Church’s birthright and mandate warrants celebration.

 No finer nor more appropriate celebration could there be on Reformation Sunday than the pure preaching of the Gospel and the Sacraments administered according to the Gospel.
 The texts appointed for this day underscore the Gospel of justification by divine grace through the gift of faith on account of the person and work of Christ.
 Preachers would do well to integrate the Gospel lessons from John 8:31-36 or Matthew 11:12-19 with the Epistle.
 No less important is the text from Revelation 14:6-7.
 Here, we will concentrate on the gist of Romans 3:19-28.

 The line of demarcation distinguishing Law from Gospel could not be more clearly presented.
 Follow the logic of the Apostle’s progression and the expositor should have an easy day.
-What is more, setting the stage for your preaching in the same way as Paul does—evoking a juridical setting, that is, a courtroom scene—will help to convey both the Law and the Gospel with unmistakable lucidity.
+What is more, setting the stage for your preaching in the same way as Paul does (evoking a juridical setting, that is, a courtroom scene) will help to convey both the Law and the Gospel with unmistakable lucidity.

 Verses 19-20 really project the conclusion to Saint Paul’s argument from 3:9-18 which present a damning indictment of all humanity, both Jew and Gentile.
 The whole section may be seen as Paul the prosecutor’s closing argument.
 Hence, the final two verses of this section: